Hakeemmidan/Jewely/dev.README.md

 ---
 ## General flow of a feature

-It is suggested to follow the general flow from the backend to the frontend.
+It is suggested to follow the general flow below for implementing full-stack features:

 **Backend**